PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_airbyte_cloud.md

 ```
 Take a look in BigQuery, you should see that the tables have been created in the
-*stroopwafelshop* dataset, as shown in Figure 9.
+*stroopwafelshopdata* dataset, as shown in Figure 9.
 ```

 ![Figure 9 - Tables created in the BigQuery](images/airbyte/airbyte_figure_9.png)